-During his time as assistant coach, Laaksonen coached two NCAA champions in the javelin and 22 All-Americans in the shot put, hammer and javelin.
+During his time as an assistant coach, Laaksonen coached two NCAA champions in the javelin and 22 All-Americans in the shot put, hammer and javelin.

 In 2007, he coached Erma Gene Evans to a runner-up finish in the javelin at the NCAA Outdoor Championship, earning her All-America status, after she took gold at the conference and regional levels.
 Evans hit her season best of 56.45 at the conference meet.

 In 2006, he coached five Conference USA champions and one NCAA All-American.
-Laaksonen had Nina Schvedoff break the school record in the 20-pound weight throw (18.37; 60-3 1/4) and Evans break the Saint Lucia national record in the javelin (55.00; 180-5).
+Laaksonen had Nina Schvedoff break the school record in the 20-pound weight throw (18.37; 60-3 1/4) and Evans topple the Saint Lucia national record in the javelin (55.00; 180-5).
 His conference champions included Schvedoff (weight and hammer), Correy Harrison (discus), van der Merwe (javelin) and Evans (javelin).

 In 2005, Laaksonen guided Harrison -- a walk-on -- to qualification for the NCAA Championships in the discus.
 Harrison was the 2005 WAC champion in the event and placed fourth at the 2005 NCAA Mountain Regional.
 He also worked with Schvedoff, who broke the school record in the 20-pound weight throw and won the conference title and Kaisa Kiintonen, who was the conference champion in the hammer.
 Both Schvedoff and Kiintonen were national qualifiers in the hammer as well.